Rapsittie Street Kids: Believe in Santa: Broadcast

-As part of its syndicated distribution after its WB 100+ airing, it aired on KFVE-TV in Hawaii on December 7, 2002, WSBK-TV in Boston on December 8, 2002, WKFT in Raleigh (at the time an independent station, already under the process of selling to Univisión) on December 13, 2002, WABC-TV in New York and KABC-TV in Los Angeles on December 21, 2002, WFMJ-TV in Youngstown on December 22, 2002, continuing to air through the United States in larger markets in syndication until Christmas Day (when then-CBS-owned WFRV-TV in Green Bay aired it), though its top-100 market distribution outside of the smaller-market WB 100+ chain cannot be fully ascertained.
+As part of its syndicated distribution after its WB 100+ airing, it aired on KFVE-TV in Hawaii on December 7, 2002, WKFT in Raleigh (at the time an independent station, already under the process of selling to Univisión) on December 13, 2002, WSBK-TV in Boston on December 14, 2002, WABC-TV in New York and KABC-TV in Los Angeles on December 21, 2002, WFMJ-TV in Youngstown on December 22, 2002, continuing to air through the United States in larger markets in syndication until Christmas Day (when then-CBS-owned WFRV-TV in Green Bay aired it), though its top-100 market distribution outside of the smaller-market WB 100+ chain cannot be fully ascertained.
 After the 2002 holiday season, the film eventually fell into obscurity.
-It was found in 2015 by Dycaite, the founder of the Lost Media Wiki, a website dedicated to documenting lost media, and uploaded to Vimeo.
+It was found in 2015 by Dycaite, the founder of the Lost Media Wiki, a website dedicated to documenting lost media, and was uploaded to Vimeo.

-In December 2020, an article on Polygon revealed an extensive insight into the making of Rapsittie Street Kids with interviews from members of the production team and Debra Wilson.
+In December 2020, an article on Polygon revealed extensive insight into the making of Rapsittie Street Kids, with interviews with members of the production team and Debra Wilson.

 Reception and legacy

 Rapsittie Street Kids: Believe in Santa has become infamous among fans of bad films.
 Ever since it aired on television, it received extremely negative reviews from critics and audiences, and has been repeatedly noted for its "hideous" and ugly computer animation and bizarre production history, though the ensemble voice cast received some praise.

-Other media

-Cancelled sequel

-Believe in Santa was intended to be the first in a series of Rapsittie Street Kids specials.
-The end credits teases a follow-up, tentatively titled A Bunny's Tale, with Lenee's younger sister Jenna explaining "I'll be back for the Easter Bunny".
-It was planned for 2003, but was never produced, although stations K15CZ and WNYT had it listed on their schedules.
+It also gained popularity for when the great grandmother spoke as her dialogue came out incoherent.